Tomato and chilli chutney, or hot tomato chutney, is a versatile condiment made using ripe tomatoes and spices and is suitable for long storage.

 Ingredients

-- Approximately 3 kg tomatoes - use any type of fresh tomatoes such as plum tomatoes, beef tomatoes, etc. The skins do not need to be removed before making the chutney.
+- Approximately 3 kg tomatoes - use any type of fresh tomatoes such as plum tomatoes, beef tomatoes, vine tomatoes, etc. The skins do not need to be removed before making the chutney.

 - 3 red peppers - use either fresh or dried red peppers.
 If you don't have peppers they can be omitted.